 Online Teaching Degree Programs

-If you’re looking into online degree programs, you’re probably motivated at least in part by one of their chief benefits: convenience.
-While some online teaching degree programs — especially those for new teachers — require at least some face time, others are completely virtual, allowing you to complete your coursework at home, from a library, or even possibly on your phone.
-This sort of flexible scheduling is especially attractive to students who have a family, a job, or both.
+If you’re looking into online teaching degrees, you’re probably motivated at least in part by one of their chief benefits: convenience.
+While some online teaching degree programs — especially those for new teachers — require at least some face time, others are completely virtual, allowing you to complete your coursework at home or from any location.
+This sort of flexible scheduling is especially important if you’re juggling a family, a job, or both.

-Several types of online teaching degrees are offered by a number of different schools.
+There are several types of online teaching degrees available.
 Online-only bachelor’s degree programs in teaching exist, but are rare, likely because they typically require a student teaching component.
 The same goes for online alternative teacher certification programs.
-Both of these degrees may lead to new teacher certification.
+Both degrees may lead to obtaining an online teaching credential.
 More common are add-on certificate and graduate degree programs for current teachers.
-These degrees and certificates may lead to a salary increase for some teachers, or may qualify teachers to work in a new grade level or content area.
+These degrees and certificates may lead to a salary increase for some teachers or may qualify teachers to work in a new grade level or content area.

 Online instruction methods vary from school to school, and even from course to course, so you’ll want to check with each institution to ask how instruction is delivered.
 Common methods include online discussion boards, textbooks, and streaming videos of lectures.
 Students demonstrate their mastery of course material through tests, quizzes, papers, and written assignments.